Aman1337g/Python-notes-and-codes/README.md

 while True:
   number = int(input("Enter a positive number: "))
   print(number)
-  if not number > 0:
+  if not number > 0: # comparsion operator has higher precedence than logical operator
     break
 ```
 Output